 This is a response to a question I was asked by a State CIO (not our state), regarding legislation that addresses security in procurement.
-Now sharing with you.
+Now I’m sharing with you:

-I have been very interested in strategies to turn security into a “market force” through the creation of competitive differentiators, and using the purchasing power of the government.
-I feel this is a non-regulatory way to address the problem – leverage the fact that we’re capitalists.
-This was a message delivered to, and very well-received by the Deputy Secretary of DHS in a recent meeting.
+I’ve been very interested in strategies to turn security into a “market force” through the creation of competitive differentiators, and using the purchasing power of the government.
+I feel this is a non-regulatory way to address the problem—to leverage the fact that we’re capitalists.
+This was a message delivered to, and very well-received, by the Deputy Secretary of DHS in a recent meeting.

-I’m not aware of legislation that has created an actual requirement for demonstrable security in a product or service—with the exception of the Fedramp program for cloud products.
-See below.
+I’m not aware of legislation that’s created an actual requirement for demonstrable security in a product or service—with the exception of the Fedramp program for cloud products.
+See below:

-I see the procurement security issue (or supply-chain security) done more through innovation then legislation, and by industry groups more than government.
-Example is the recent Boeing/DHS conference on that topic a few weeks ago in Mukilteo, WA—sharing ideas rather than waiting for a standard to be imposed by regulators.
-Also, most of the effort seems around newer technology purchases like cloud products (SAAS and IAAS—PAAS I think a notable exception).
+I see the procurement security issue (or supply-chain security) done more through innovation than legislation, and by industry groups more than government.
+An example is the recent Boeing/DHS conference on that topic a few weeks ago in Mukilteo, WA—sharing ideas rather than waiting for a standard to be imposed by regulators.
+Also, most of the effort seems around newer technology purchases like cloud products (SAAS and IAAS—PAAS, I think is a notable exception).

-The PCI standard mandates that web applications meet security requirements on a quarterly basis (testing performed by an approved vendor), and that you can only engage a payment processor that have been certified for security.
-That’s an industry control, and is a reasonably effective way to achieve an outcome—the companies MAKING the money are to provide security, not the organizations SPENDING the money.
+The PCI standard mandates that web applications meet security requirements on a quarterly basis (with testing performed by an approved vendor), and that you can only engage a payment processor that has been certified for security.
+That’s an industry control, and is a reasonably effective way to achieve an outcome; the companies making the money are to provide security, not the organizations spending the money.

-Part of the NIST framework talks about third party security, but not in great detail for the lowest tier of “compliance”.
-The NIST framework was created through executive order (EO 13636 in 2013), so is an example of a non-legislative solution.
+Part of the NIST framework talks about third-party security, but not in great detail for the lowest tier of “compliance.”
+The NIST framework was created through executive order (EO 13636 in 2013), so it’s an example of a non-legislative solution.

 In my view, when we can collectively implement a market-based strategy to require security in the products we buy, we will turn a significant corner.
 Changing our thinking about how we secure our information technology and implementing the change through organizational innovation has to happen now.
 Waiting for legislation—especially federal legislation—is Quixotic.